Annual Technical Report 2005 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2005/KR)

 Collecting, acquisitions, preparation

-The IP Library archives patent documents worldwide such as bibliographic data, abstracts and full texts in a variety of media such as paper, microform, and CD-ROM.
-The documents are obtained through an exchange agreement with 21 countries, four international organizations, and one company.
-The collection of patent documents includes 18,870 CDs, 274,775 films, 28,208 volumes of paper documents and 3259 DVDs from the USPTO and WIPO.
+The IP Digital Library archives patent documents worldwide such as bibliographic data, abstracts and full texts in a variety of media such as paper, microform, and CD-ROM.
+The documents are obtained through an exchange agreement with 20 countries, five international organizations such as the USPTO, WIPO, and EPO.

 The library also possesses non-patent literature donated by or purchased from other sources.
-This material, which comprises 26,359 volumes and 503 periodicals related to science and technology, along with CD-ROMs of annual reports and statistics.
-The collection is arranged by class or numerical order.
-All of these materials can be searched by KIPO's examiners or by the public.
-The electronic database is provided at the Internet corner of the IP Library.
+This material, which comprises over 26000 volumes and 511 periodicals related to science and technology, along with CD-ROMs of annual reports and statistics.
+The collection is arranged in class or numerical order.
+KIPO’s examiners or the public can search all of these materials.
+The electronic database is provided at the Internet corner of the IP Digital Library.
 The library also provides a service for offering copies of original electronic material such as electronic journals and e-books.

 Interlibrary lending, resource sharing, networks of patent libraries in the country